 Instead, define your overall Evergreen IT roadmap and tackle it bit by bit.
 Therefore, the first step has to be to define your scope!
 You need to understand what is in scope for your initial and the next wave of your Evergreen IT service.
 Is it hardware?
 Is it applications?
 Is it the OS?
 Is it the infrastructure that supports it all?
 Is there something else on the periphery that you want to include?
 Keep in mind that you will want to start small and, like in agile development, chip away at your long list while constantly improving.

 My advice here is to look for quick wins.
 For example, hardware refresh cycle management is relatively established and makes a great candidate for a first Evergreen IT project.
-It is something that you can get your arms around immediately — whereas sorting out shadow IT and licensing for software will be too overwhelming at first!
+It is something that you can get your arms around immediately — whereas sorting out shadow IT and licensing for software will be too overwhelming at first and may even need it's own project!
 Don't try to do everything at once — ease into it and expand from there.

 1.2 Create Your Business Case